aureuserp/dev-docs/src/master/advanced/chatter/actions/activity.md

 - Processes selected activity plans or types.
 - Adds messages related to the activity.
 - Displays success or error notifications.
+- Dispatches a `chatter.refresh` Livewire event so the chatter panel reloads.

 ### `action(array $data, ?Model $record = null)`